 The real-time fluid and stratification levels in tall oil storage tanks are being monitored by Proximion systems to aid sulphate soap extraction.

-- Download application note - Kraft pulping process temperature sensing
+- Download application note - Kraft pulping process fluid level monitoring

 - Watch a video demonstration of fluid level monitoring system